What are the types of Machine Learning Algorithms? Explain them shortly.

 Explain the principle of Gradient Descent.

-Gradient Descent is a optimization algorith for finding optimal solutions for a wide range of problems by minimizing a function (often a cost function).
+Gradient Descent is a optimization algorithm for finding optimal solutions (best parameters) for a wide range of problems by minimizing a function (often a cost function).

 It starts by initializing theta with (small) random values and gradually improving theta by decreasing the cost function, similar to Least Squares Adjustment.
 The function stops when theta converges to a minimum.